 Click here to visit the Adobe site for more details

-One of the college's five original buildings, Ketchum Hall originally was called the Vocational Building and housed programs for home economics and industrial arts.
+One of the college's five original buildings, Ketchum Hall was originally called the Vocational Building and housed programs for home economics and industrial arts.

 Located immediately off of Rockwell Road, Ketchum Hall is now the site of English, Exceptional Education, and Speech-Language Pathology classes.